The Treating Early Principle

 Fix: ask for more affordable options and evaluate the benefit

 Medications can be costly.
 If they are effective, consider buying them in a larger amount to save on pharmacy dispensing fees.
 Shop for the pharmacy with the best deal.
 Make sure you get the generic options.
-And finally, weigh the cost of the medication against the cost of a lost day, then make the decision that is best for you.
+And finally, weigh the cost of the medication against the price of a lost day, then make the decision that is best for you.

 Problem: I have been told to avoid overuse